sonic-net/SONiC/doc/macsec/MACsec_hld.md

     "InPktsUnknownSCI":{{InPktsUnknownSCI}} # the number of the received frame with unknown SCI "InPktsNoSCI":{{InPktsNoSCI}}           # the number of the received frame without SCI (those frames will be passed to uncontrolled port)
     "InPktsOverrun":{{InPktsOverrun}}       # the number of the received frame that was discarded because the validation capabilities of the Cipher Suite cannot support current rate
-    "InPktsDroppedPFC"                      # the number of dropped clear PFC in the strict mode.
 ```

 ###### 3.4.4.2.2 Interval